Akumaswrld/Neural-Network/README.md

  ***MODULES USED***:

  the modules i used are minimal, no large machine learning library was used as that beats the whole purpose of why im doing this.
 All i used was:
- - numpy: this module was used to do all the complex matrix operations for us most optimally
+ - **Numpy:** this module was used to do all the complex matrix operations for us most optimally
- - pandas: i used pandas to import parts of the data from the large data set without having to import the whole dataset into my memory every time i trained the model
+ - **Pandas:** i used pandas to import parts of the data from the large data set without having to import the whole dataset into my memory every time i trained the model
- - PIL: i only used PIL right at the end to test the model using my own hand written digits this failed horribly because i had to reformat the image so its 28x28, at first i thought this would be fine but then my model that had 95% accuracy on testing data, was performing at less than 50% on my own images, i then used PIL to show me the image and oh god, i couldnt even tell what the digit was myself.
+ - **PIL:** i only used PIL right at the end to test the model using my own hand written digits this failed horribly because i had to reformat the image so its 28x28, at first i thought this would be fine but then my model that had 95% accuracy on testing data, was performing at less than 50% on my own images, i then used PIL to show me the image and oh god, i couldnt even tell what the digit was myself.
 So i was limited to using testing data provided by the data set